-(4) At the request of the defendant the Court may order the plaintiff to provide adequate security for the legal costs and other expenses incurred by the defendant which the plaintiff may be liable to bear.
+(4) At the request of the defendant the Court may order the plaintiff to provide adequate security for the legal costs and other expenses incurred by the defendant which the plaintiff may be liable to bear, in particular in cases referred to in Articles 35, 35a, 35b and 37.

-Article 43 Court fees
+Court fees

-(1) Parties to proceedings before the Court shall pay court fees.
-The court fees shall be set by the Mixed Committee.
+(1) Parties to proceedings before the Court shall pay court fees. [...]